cedro-gasque/cedro-gasque.github.io/_posts/2020-07-30-nearest-neighbors.md

 image: /img/gray-ogre.PNG
 ---

+How I did it.

 For this project,
-I was tasked with building a _k_-Nearest Neighbors algorithm (nearly) from scratch.
+I was tasked with building a _k_-Nearest Neighbors algorithm from scratch.

 ## What is _k_-Nearest Neighbors?
 _k_-Nearest Neighbors is what is called "lazy" machine learning, as no learning is actually done.